dwmuller/dwmuller.github.io/src/notes/managing-ssh-keys.md

 ---
 # {{ title }}

-SSH and tools which depend can use it, particularly Git, are much more pleasant and secure to use if you can arrange to use SSH keys rather than passwords.
+SSH and tools which can use it, particularly Git, are much more pleasant and secure if you can arrange to use SSH keys rather than passwords.
 You can find lots of articles on how to do various parts of this.
 Here I describe my overall approach, and the setup details that make it work.